June 14, 2025 (1y ago) — last updated June 9, 2026 (4d ago)

 How it works

-A timed questionnaire identifies one of 16 personality types and explains typical strengths, weaknesses, and environments where that type tends to thrive.
-Over 100 million people have taken MBTI-style assessments like this one1.
+A timed questionnaire identifies one of 16 personality types and explains typical strengths, weaknesses, and environments where that type thrives.
+MBTI-style assessments have reached over 100 million users 1.

 Common uses